Paul (Emmanuel) Rodocanachi[1, 2]

 Last Modified 17 Dec 2021

 Family Ioanna (Emmanuel) Rodocanachi, b.
-1822, d.
+1822 d.
 05 Jul 1891, Paris, Île-de-France, France Find all individuals with events at this location (Age 69 years)

-Married 25 Nov 1841 Livorno [Leghorn], Italy/Tuscany Find all individuals with events at this location
+Marriage 25 Nov 1841 Livorno [Leghorn], Italy/Tuscany Find all individuals with events at this location

 Children

 +1.
 Emmanuel (Paul) Rodocanachi, b.
-27 Sep 1842, allées des Capucines 12, Marseille, Bouches-du-Rhône, Provence-Alpes-Côte d'Azur,France Find all individuals with events at this location, d.
+27 Sep 1842, allées des Capucines 12, Marseille, Bouches-du-Rhône, Provence-Alpes-Côte d'Azur,France Find all individuals with events at this locationd.
 13 Nov 1900, rue de Longchamp 1, Paris 16ème, Île-de-France, France Find all individuals with events at this location (Age 58 years)

 Family ID F88 Group Sheet | Family Chart